Approaching storm may delay launch try for NASA moon rocket

 A tropical depression in the southern Caribbean is moving toward Florida and could become a major hurricane.

-Managers said Friday that the rocket is ready to blast off Tuesday on its first test flight without astronauts, after overcoming more hydrogen leaks during a fueling test earlier this week.
+Managers on Friday declared that the rocket is now ready to blast off on its first test flight, after overcoming more hydrogen leaks during a fueling test earlier in the week.
+It will be the first time a crew capsule orbits the moon in 50 years; the spacecraft will carry mannequins but no astronauts.

-NASA said it will keep monitoring the forecast and decide no later than Saturday whether to not only delay the launch, but haul the rocket off the pad and back to the hangar.
-Officials said it’s unclear when the next launch attempt would be — whether October or even November — if the rocket must seek shelter indoors.
+Teams will keep monitoring the forecast and decide no later than Saturday whether to not only delay the test flight, but haul the rocket off the pad and back to the hangar.
+It’s unclear when the next launch attempt would be — whether October or even November — if the rocket must seek shelter indoors.

+The preference is to remain at the launch pad and try for a Tuesday liftoff, “but there are still some uncertainties in the forecast,” said NASA’s Tom Whitmeyer, deputy associate administrator for exploration systems.

-It takes three days of preparations to get the rocket back into Kennedy Space Center’s mammoth Vehicle Assembly Building, four miles away.
+It takes three days of preparations to get the rocket back into Kennedy Space Center’s mammoth Vehicle Assembly Building, a 4-mile (6.4-kilometer) trip lasting several hours.

-“I don’t think we’re cutting it close,” said NASA’s Tom Whitmeyer, deputy associate administrator for exploration systems.
+“I don’t think we’re cutting it close,” Whitmeyer told reporters.
 “We’re just taking it a step at a time.”

-This would be the third launch attempt for the Space Launch System rocket, the most powerful ever built by NASA.
-Fuel leaks and other technical problems scrapped the first two tries.

 The 322-foot (98-meter) rocket can withstand gusts of 85 mph (137 kph) at the pad, but only 46 mph (74 kph) once it’s on the move.